DonySuXX/DonySuXX/README.md

 - 👋 Hi, I’m @DonySuXX
 - 👀 I’m interested in Software Development, 3D (modeling and printing), AI and much more
-- 🌱 I’m currently takinging a software architect course on the SkillBox.
+- 🌱 I’m currently taking a software architect course on the SkillBox.
 - 💞️ I’m ready to collaborate on many ways that will seem interesting to me
 - 📫 How to reach me: just email me on donysuxx@gmail.com